 Violence, Social Justice, and Public Health (PH 107)

-This summer undergraduate course in the School of Public Health is taught by PATH to Care staff and explores the types of violence most commonly associated with collegiate life as public health issues from personal, social, community, and political perspectives.
+The summer undergraduate course in the School of Public Health explores the types of violence most commonly associated with collegiate life as public health issues from personal, social, community, and political perspectives.

 Required Education